YitziG/consent-policy/README.md

 You can now log all relevant events and errors with:
 `logger.log(event, category);` and `logger.error(event, category);`

-For example using our previous example you might do something like this:
+Using our previous example, you might do something like this:
 ```javascript
 import { LocalStorageCapsule, COOKIE_CONSENT_DISALLOWED } from 'data-capsule';
 import logger from `wix-bi-logger`